 Being able to speak openly with friends and family about your challenges, effort, and progress might help put a more realistic context on their expectations and perceptions of you.
 Ultimately, this will allow them to make a fully-informed decision about how they can best support you and create space for themselves.

 It’s difficult to discern when might be the right time to open up about your mental illness.
 It is also very scary.
-Talking with a therapist can help you sort out specific circumstances and find the best ways to make conversations about mental health productive for you.
+Talking with an online therapist can help you sort out specific circumstances and find the best ways to make conversations about mental health productive for you.
 Being more open might be the key to getting the support you actually need.